-St. Petersburg.
-Sept.
-25.-The Rossia, the official organ of the government. the official organ of the government, announces today that Serge A. Mouromt-zeff, and the other professors and lectur-ers of the University of Moscow, who were ordered some weeks ago to re-nounce their membership in illegal politi-cal parties or resign from the govern-ment service, have submitted declara-tions entirely satisfactory to the minis-try of editation, and that there is no obstacle to their continuing their uni-e-rstiv work. bstacle to t versity work.
+St. Petersburg, Sept.
+25.-The Rossia, the official organ of the government. the official organ of the government, announces today that Serge A. Mouromt-zeff, and the other professors and lectur-ers of the University of Moscow, who were ordered some weeks ago to re-nounce their membership in illegal politi-cal parties or resign from the govern-ment service, have submitted declara-tions entirely satisfactory to the minis-try of editation, and that there is no bistacle to their continuing their uni-versity work. versity work.